Refinitiv/Real-Time-SDK/Cpp-C/Eoa/README.md

 **Note**: This EOA version does not support functionality beyond that described above.

 **Note**: All libraries, source code, functionality, and examples are preliminary and subject to change.

-**Note**: Some class interfaces (e.g., Node) use virtual methods and these are subject to change.
-EOA will alter the use of virtual methods in a subsequent release.

 ##List of Examples
 - **Domain Layer**